Hosoco/Discord-Attendance/README.md

 - APP_ID
 - AUTHORIZED

-Where authorized is a comma separated list of administrative users.
+Where authorized is a comma separated list of administrative discord user IDs.
 Alternatively, you can add these to your environment variables.

 Make sure there is a db folder in the root directory.
 To run the bot, use the following command:
 ```go run src/main.go```